absmach/magistrala-docs/docs/dev-guide.md

 # Set-up Postgres roles
 sudo su - postgres
 psql -U postgres
-postgres=# CREATE ROLE magistrala WITH LOGIN ENCRYPTED PASSWORD 'magistrala';
+postgres=# CREATE ROLE supermq WITH LOGIN ENCRYPTED PASSWORD 'supermq';
-postgres=# ALTER USER magistrala WITH LOGIN ENCRYPTED PASSWORD 'magistrala';
+postgres=# ALTER USER supermq WITH LOGIN ENCRYPTED PASSWORD 'supermq';
 ```

-### Magistrala Services
+### SuperMQ Services

-Running of the Magistrala microservices can be tricky, as there is a lot of them and each demand configuration in the form of environment variables.
+Running of the SuperMQ microservices can be tricky, as there is a lot of them and each demand configuration in the form of environment variables.

 The whole system (set of microservices) can be run with one command: